bigz4/cosc310-chatApp/ChatBotApp-main/ChatBotApp-main/README.md

 Test for looking at response status: We can check if we get a successful response.
 We call on axios and see if we get a 200 reponse which is successful and a 400 response which is unsuccessful.

 ### Added APIs
-- Google maps API
+- Google Maps API
 - Google Street View API

 ### Google Maps API
 This API is used to help users of the Chat App to locate the location of the appointment they booked.
 Once the appointment is fully booked a map with a marker is pushed through as a message in the app.
 The marker is located on the building where the appointment is taking place. the map is also fully interactable, so the user can zoom in/out and move the position around.

 ### Google Street View API
-this API is used in a supporting role to the Google Maps API, as it shows a static image of the building where the appointment is taking place.
+This API is used in a supporting role to the Google Maps API, as it shows a static image of the building where the appointment is taking place.